Descanonge/tomate/README.rst

 Data Loader
 ===========

+The data is a multidimensional array, of multiple variables varying along any number of dimensions.

+This packages allows to manage this data, its variables and coordinates.
-Load data arranged in various way on disk.
+It also allows to easily load the data, that can be arranged in various ways on disk.

 **This is still in alpha, use at your own risk !**